northtech/multi-module-maven-layout/multimodule-webapi/src/main/java/dk/northtech/multimodule/webapi/Shutdown - Oracle Pool.md

-The Oracle JDBC Pool contains a longstanding flaw, loading its static housekeeping code and threads in the classloader of the first application which references the data source, rather than in the (container) classloader which loaded the driver.
-In other words, the first application to use a DataSource becomes the host of the database pool, even after it has otherwise terminated, creating a classloader leak.
+The Oracle JDBC Pool (`oracle.jdbc.pool.OracleDataSource`) contains a longstanding flaw, loading its static housekeeping code and threads in the classloader of the first application which references the data source, rather than in the (container) classloader which loaded the driver.
+In other words, the first application to use a DataSource becomes the host of the database pool, even after the app has otherwise terminated, creating a classloader leak.

 Oracle is aware of this bug, but dismisses it as "not significant, since it is only a single application".